JustGerard/SortThemCobbles/README.md

 /stc chest - enables sorting chests

-The sorting itself is done by pressing middle mouse button while in inventory or chest.
+The sorting itself is done by pressing the middle mouse button while in the inventory or chest.

 There is currently a bug in a game that when you sort chest it will be sorted after reopening it.
 There seems to be no such bug while sorting inventory.